 1. BIM Makes Your Services Marketable.

-The market for BIM will touch over $15 billion by 2027, from $5.2 billion in 20191.
-This means that more and more clients, general contractors, consultants, lenders and owners are making BIM a key part of their process.
+The market for BIM will touch over $15 billion by 2027, from $5.2 billion in 2019.
+It means that more and more clients, general contractors, consultants, lenders, and owners are making most out of BIM into their process.

-General contractors have to be the early adopters since BIM helps them with presenting, managing, executing and handing over the project.
+General contractors have to be the early adopters since BIM helps them with presenting, managing, executing, and handing over the project.
 Now, most subcontractors are dependent on word of mouth to get their next assignment.
-But with BIM for subcontractors, you will be ready to integrate as a key part of the puzzle of any major construction project.
+But for subcontractors, BIM will be an integral part of the puzzle and any major construction project.

-The biggest advantage that BIM can provide to your services is differentiation.
-Most subcontractors who specialize in a niche set of services can stay relevant without BIM, for a while.
-But the ones who want to grow with the market, should have BIM capabilities.
+BIM provides an advantage of differentiation, and many subcontractors have this advantage in their services.
+The subcontractors who have a niche set of specialization for their services can stay relevant without BIM for a while.
+But the ones who want to grow with the market should have BIM capabilities.
 Thus, by becoming a part of the early wave of adoption, you are communicating to general contractors and clients that you can institutionalize your process and deliver the standard of quality they are seeking.

 Related Blog: The Ultimate Guide to Getting Started with BIM